 If you send bulk emails, you may face the problem of delivery errors.
 Knowing the reasons will help you cope with it and increase conversions.
-After the registration in SendPulse, you're welcome to monitor your campaign statistics including the errors.
-Keep on reading the article to discover its causes and ways to avoid.
+After registering with SendPulse, you're welcome to monitor your campaign statistics, including the errors.
+Keep on reading this article to discover the causes and ways to avoid errors.

 501 Not Implemented

 The server either does not recognize the request method, or it cannot fulfill the request.

 The command is correct and recognized, but the parameters were invalid.
 You may receive this error when sending an email to invalid email addresses or an invalid domain name.
 Also, it may be caused by drops in communication and problems with antivirus settings.

 Sender's mail server generates this code.
 It means that email does not exist or was misspelled.
 Check your recipients' emails and correct the typos.

 SMTP Error 513

 SMTP error 501 5.1.3 Invalid address

 SMTP error 501 5.1.3 Bad recipient address syntax